-Attendance at all assemblies and liturgies is mandatory for all students.
-Truancy is any unauthorized absence(s) from campus and may result in a suspension for the student.
-The following are some specific points about assembly courtesy:
+Attendance at all assemblies, Masses, Prayer Services, and Liturgies is mandatory for all students.

+Truancy is any unauthorized absence(s) from campus and may result in Saturday school or suspension for the student.

-- Courtesy means listening attentively.
-No student should talk when another is speaking. - Homework should not be done during an assembly, nor should a student read during a presentation. - Students will not bring food, drink, or phones to an assembly. - Students should not call attention to themselves by arriving late or leaving early. - Applause is appropriate behavior at informational, spirit, and recreational assemblies.
-Cheering at spirit assemblies is appropriate conduct. - Appropriate behavior is determined by supervising staff.
+- The following are some specific points about assembly courtesy: - o Courtesy means listening attentively.
+No student should talk when another is speaking. - Homework, reading, playing with another's hair or other items is prohibited. - Students will not bring food, drink, or phones to these events. - Students should not call attention to themselves by arriving late or leaving early. - Appropriate behavior is determined by supervising staff and reported to the Dean of Students.